jknowak/uam_unemployment_app/README.md

-## Example of dash app project
+## Unemployment in Poland, before and after the pandemic

-This is a dash app written as an example for the classes at the Adam Mickiewicz University.
+This is a dash app written for the classes at the Adam Mickiewicz University conducted by @psobczyk.

 ### How to run the app?